nulligun/ellaism-token-example/README.md

 You'll need to provide your own Ella, either by mining or buying some on an exchange.
 There is a [faucet on the Main Net](https://ellaism.org/bots/) but the amount it dispenses may not be enough for your purposes.
 Make sure the account you are using in MetaMask shows a balance.

-Now repeat the steps from **Deploy to Test Net** and your token will be deployed on the Main Net.
-Make sure the **Account** field in Remix on the Run tab shows the correct address.
+Now repeat the steps from **Deploy to Test Net** and this time your token will be deployed on the Main Net.

 Once you confirm the transaction in MetaMask your token will be live.
 It will have the same address as the one from the Test Net.

 ## Update the wiki

-If you want people to know about your token a good place to start is the Ellaism wiki. https://wiki.ellaism.org/tokens
+If you want people to know about your token a good place to start is the [Ellaism wiki](https://wiki.ellaism.org/tokens).

 To get write access on the wiki, create an account there and then ask in [Discord](https://discord.ellaism.org/) for someone to approve the account.